superfeedr/documentation/subscribers.md

 ## XMPP PubSub

 The XMPP API is based on the [XEP-0060 syntax](http://xmpp.org/extensions/xep-0060.html#subscriber-subscribe).
 Additional data has been included within a Superfeedr-specific namespace.
 You can use the XMPP console of any XMPP desktop client to inspect that traffic.

 ### Authentication

 You can connect your Jabber client to Superfeedr by using JID: `username@superfeedr.com` and your main Superfeedr password.
 You should, however,[create a specific token](https://superfeedr.com/tokens/new) as long as this token enables the XMPP right.
 You can also specify another JID in your user settings if you want to connect from our own XMPP server.
 This is the most flexible option, but it does require you to host your own XMPP server.
 Finally, make sure your client sends you a `<presence>` stanza when they are fully connected.

 ### Adding Feeds with XMPP

-Subscribing to a new feed will allow you to receive notifications for any new entries from that feed.

 <div class="box">
   <table class="feed-table table">